 Mr. Kroll’s practice focuses on representing both plaintiffs and defendants in a wide variety of litigation matters, including wrongful death, personal injury, insurance, business and contract disputes, Indian gaming,employment discrimination, and claims against local and state governments.
 Mr. Kroll is also an experienced gaming lawyer, who has assisted many start-up gaming operations ensure their compliance with state and federal gaming laws.
 Additionally, Mr. Kroll regularly represents clients in land use and administrative matters, and has logged hundreds of hours representing clients in administrative hearings before various state agencies and appearing before planning commissions and city councils.

-Mr. Kroll has had significant victories both as a trial attorney and as an appellate attorney, and has four times been voted a “Rising Star” by Oregon SuperLawyers and twice by Southern California SuperLawyers, an honor bestowed on no more than 2.5% of young attorneys.
+Mr. Kroll has had significant victories both as a trial attorney and as an appellate attorney, and has five times been voted a “Rising Star” by Oregon SuperLawyers and twice by Southern California SuperLawyers, an honor bestowed on no more than 2.5% of young attorneys.
 In addition to graduating magna cum laude from the University of Florida Levin College of Law, Mr. Kroll also earned a Master of Accounting degree and is a Florida-licensed Certified Public Accountant.

 Honors and Awards

 - Recipient of “Rising Star” SuperLawyers award Oregon 2017, 2016, 2015, 2014, 2013

 - Recipient of “Rising Star” SuperLawyers award California 2012, 2011

 - Profiled in Southern California’s Top Rated Lawyers 2012 edition

 - Gaming Law

 - Personal Injury

 - Administrative/Governmental Relations